8:30 a.m. on Wednesday, May 30 through 12:00 p.m. on Friday, June 1, 2018

 600 East Market Street, San Antonio, TX 78205

-Information regarding this seminar will be e-mailed to judges in February 2018.
+Information regarding this seminar was e-mailed to judges in February 2018.

 Who Should Attend the National Seminar?